supposedly/joffrey/README.md

     return a + b
 ```

-If this flag is invoked from the command line as `--addition 1 2`, each of `1` and `2` will be given (as a string) to the `int` typehint and thus passed into
+If this flag is invoked from the command line as `--addition 1 2`, each of `1` and `2` will be given (as a string) to the `int()`, which'll let them be passed into
 the `add()` function as an integer.
-(No error would result if the hint were not callable; the command-line value would simply not be converted from a string)
+(There wouldn't be an error if the hint weren't callable; the command-line value would just keep being a string)

 The number of arguments to be passed to a *flag* is determined by the number of parameters its function has; *args*, on the other hand, **always pass one value** to their callbacks.
 Flag callbacks are called as many times as the user
 writes the flag's name, and arg callbacks are called as many times as indicated by the `n` argument in `@arg()`.
-As an example for the latter, consider the following setup:
+As an example for the latter, look at this setup:

 ```py
 @cli.arg()  # n = 1